The primary bathroom has evolved from its practical use to become something more like a spa.

 14. Yellow, Brown and White Bathroom

-The smoky yellow wall and flooring creates a bright bathroom atmosphere.
+The smoky yellow wall and flooring create a bright bathroom atmosphere.
 It’s even more striking with the white bathroom sink and ceiling.

 15. White and Grey Bathroom